lachlanmcdonald/grunt-saxicon/README.md

 By insisting that shape colors are replaced based on the `fill` and `stroke` attributes, instead of an ID or class, was based on two goals:

 1. To ensure that embedded SVGs are as small as possible
-2. Make it possible to preview an SVG and know which colors to replace without having to read it's source.
+2. Make it possible to preview a SVG and know which colors to replace without having to view it's source-code.

 <h3 id="tests">Tests</h3>

 To run the tests, you will need both:

 1. [Ruby SASS](http://sass-lang.com/unstall) — available in your test environment as `sass`
-2. A wrapper around [libsass](http://github.com/sass/libsass) (like [SassC](https://github.com/sass/sassc), which can be installed on macOS with [Homebrew](http://brewformulas.org/Sassc)) — available in your test environment as `sassc`
+2. A wrapper around [libsass](http://github.com/sass/libsass) (like [SassC](https://github.com/sass/sassc)) — available in your test environment as `sassc`

 To run the tests: